 Worrying about what people will think consumes too much time and energy.
 So instead of getting to the heart of the matter, you dilute your message to avoid controversy.
-Or you avoid speaking out on what you believe is right because you’re afraid of being called a fraud.
+Or, you avoid speaking out on what you believe is right because you’re afraid of being called a fraud.
 When your public speaking anxiety causes you to hide, then you diminish your brilliance and dim all you have to offer.

 Consider the things you delayed doing because of your concerns.
-Public speaking was a significant fear that I needed to tackle.
+Public speaking was a significant fear which I needed to tackle.
 My heartbeat would immediately pound in my chest as I thought about talking to an audience.

-I avoided all networking and speaking for 12 years.
+As a result, I avoided all networking and speaking for 12 years.

 Public speaking resided beyond my comfort zone.
 I could speak all day in my office.
 That’s because it was my turf.
 My confidence quickly melted away, however, in any other setting.